Shivram080503/Quotes_Generator/README.md

 # Quotes_Generator
-this is the webpage which fetch the quotes from server through api.
+this is the webpage which fetch the motivational quotes from server through api.